-Tomato bath is a delicious, tangy and spiced dish.
+This Tomato bath is a delicious, tangy and spiced rice based dish from the Karnataka cuisine.
 The recipe is made with a ground paste of tomatoes, coconut, spices and herbs.
 Addition of this ground masala makes the rice really delicious and flavorful.

 1medium sized tej pattaor 2 small tej patta (indian bay leaf)